Hiring for Innovation

 With all of the businesses I’ve run I can’t remember ever asking anyone for a resume.
 Of course I want to know that the person can do the job, but I’m much more interested in other qualities, like creativity, curiosity and enthusiasm.
-If someone comes in for a job interview and doesn’t know anything about my company, that’s kind of a red flag that they weren’t interested enough to learn anything about what we do.
+If someone comes in for a job interview and doesn’t know anything about my company, that’s kind of a red flag.
+Shows they weren’t interested enough to learn anything about what we do.

 One way to get a huge jump start on solving problems down the road is to hire creative employees from the beginning.
 Employees who have a great resume but no curiosity will do what they’re told, but not as likely to help your company grow and innovate.
 You need to know about hiring for innovation.

 You can find a dozen quotes from successful business people like Steve Jobs and Richard Branson about how you should hire people smarter than you.
 I’ve also found that to be true with the successful business people I know.
 I would also add that you should hire people more creative and more curious than you.

 Curious employees are probably the ones who are going to be good problem solvers.
 You want employees who will help you solve problems when the business is in trouble and will also help you constantly innovate to stay ahead of your competition.

 The world is changing at a staggering pace, and if your competition out innovates you, you can be left behind.
 A great resume and previous experience may not be enough to stay ahead of the curve.
 Part of being able to grow is to seek out new markets for your products and services.
 It helps to have creative people who bring in new perspectives.

 Also, your most creative employees will bounce ideas off of each other to accelerate the innovation process.
 They will all think differently and have unique solutions to add to the conversation.

 Examples of Hiring for Innovation

 Here are some examples of companies who know about hiring for innovation: